ThomasTJdev/WMD/README.md

 * All modules - change options to Options
 * Split files folder up into lists, etc
 * Core network and wifi - merged?
+* Original arthurs will be displayed below banner on modules.
+Todo.

 ### core/tools.py
 * Do a run through config.ini and extract names for the updatecommand instead of DRY in two functions